icon

 Comfortably supports the weight of the gun and any spare ammunition

-A good holster (and belt/support method) will help reduce fatigue and irritation by properly supporting the firearm and any spare mags or speedloaders you choose to carry, and won’t abrade your skin if it contacts it.
-This can make a huge difference in your decision to wear your gun every day.
+A good holster (and belt/support method) will help reduce fatigue and irritation by properly supporting the firearm and any spare mags or speedloaders you choose to carry, and it won’t abrade your skin if it contacts it.
+This can greatly affect your decision to wear your gun daily.
 You could even argue that a good, comfortable CCW holster is almost more important than the gun since an uncomfortable method of carrying will have you leaving your handgun at home more often than not.

 Keep your CCW handgun and holster secure in a Liberty Safe